abdo-abaco/Advanced_lane_lines/README.md

 ![alt text][image2]

+#### Step:2.
+Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+Provide an example of a binary image result.

-2) Apply color binary transforms and threshold to extract lane lines
+ Apply color binary transforms and threshold to extract lane lines
 * Use color transforms, gradients, etc., to create a thresholded binary image.

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)